2 Weeks Central Mongolia and Gobi road trip tour

 (Sevrei and Bayandalai soum of Omnogovi province)

 Also known as the Duut Mankhan (singing dunes), Khongor Sand Dunes stretches more than 180km and dunes’ height reaches 15-30m.
 You can climb to the top of the sand dunes and slide down, which will make the dunes to emit an interesting sound similar to singing.
 The desert view from the top of the sand dunes is amazing.
+Just make sure you climb up before sunrise to avoid hot sand on your toes in the Gobi desert during your Mongolia tour.

 (Ulziit soum of Dundgovi province)